clarkritchie/clarkritchie/README.md

 ## 💪🏼 A Quick Note on Kubernetes and GCP

 I have been using Docker containers in production for approximately 7 years.
 Most of that experience has been with AWS's Elastic Container Service product, which I selected primarily for ease of support and a faster time to production.
 In that organization, with no/limited DevOps resources, it was the right decision.
-Kubernetes was too much tool for that team and their needs.
+At the time, Kubernetes was too much tool for that team and overkill for the businesses needs.

 I have also built and run my own Docker Swarm clusters, both on bare metal servers and on EC2s in an AWS environment that was 100% Terraformed (by me).